MouriNaruto/MouriNaruto/ReadMe.md

   salary which can make me help you without any worries. **If you really want to choose this level, please contact me immediately via e-mail first before sponsoring.**)

+Note: If you don't want to use Patreon, I also provide the alternative option based on PayPal, maybe it's a suitable way.

+Here is my PayPal.me page: https://paypal.me/MouriNaruto